 Enjoy the following insight and data from Hud, NAR, US Census Bureau, NAHB, Trading Economics, Freddie Mac, Attom Data Solutions, Zillow, from today’s most credible housing information sources.

 See the city housing market reports for San Jose, Los Angeles, San Francisco, Phoenix, Chicago, Denver, Oakland, Honolulu, Las Vegas and for California.
 See below for mortgage rate forecasts and discover the full benefits of the best property management software.

 What’s Supporting the Property Market?

 What is underpinning the continuing strength of the US property markets?
-The stats pointing to greater demand from Millennial buyers, strong job and wage numbers, and lots of interest from individual investors.
+The stats point to greater demand from first time Millennial buyers, strong job and wage numbers, lower interest rates, strong retail spending supporting jobs, and lots of interest from individual property investors.

 Individual rental property investors continue to believe rental income housing is a high performing investment, especially as the peaking stock market threatens to fall.
-With severe housing shortages and high purchase prices, it’s easy to see why these investors keep buying properties and why the demand for property management solutions is brisk.
+With severe housing shortages and high purchase prices, it’s easy to see why these investors keep buying properties and why the demand for property management software will be brisk in 2020.

 Prices rose 5.5% YoY in July which is the lowest rate of growth in the last 3 years.
 Full NAR July data will be released on August 21st.

-NAHB reports in July that builder confidence is high despite rising building costs and labor shortages, and despite rising single family affordability issues.
+NAHB reports in July that builder confidence slightly higher in July (64 on the index).
+That’s despite rising building costs and labor shortages, economic turbulence, and despite rising single family affordability issues.
 The good news is mortgage rates should drop and lumber prices are half of what they were a year ago.

-Enjoy this report below and please do share with others on FB — great topic of discussion
+Please do Share with others on FB — great topic of discussion

 Is This the Right Time to Buy a Home?